PrestaShop/docs/themes/gettingstarted/theme-yml.rst

 -----------------------

-You can have the theme enable or disabled modules when the theme is enabled.
+You can have the theme enable, disable or reset modules when the theme is enabled.

 .. code-block:: yaml